The inspiration to start a business can come at any time: in the pub, in the shower, in the supermarket, walking the dog.

 But those aren’t barriers to every business idea taking off; some ideas do make it from conceptualisation to conclusion.
 The difference?
 Dedication and passion.
 And perhaps necessity.

-In the current economic climate it’s evident that the lack of employment opportunities is making working in one’s own business a way of staying in work, or even getting into work.
+In the current economic climate it’s evident the lack of employment opportunities is making working for yourself a way of staying in work, or even getting into work.

 The rules are no different – the world does not make a company successful just because it’s a good cause and business survival is in no way guaranteed.